infrae/moai/README.txt

 Adding Content
 ==============

-The Moai system is designed to fetch periodically fetch content from a `provider`, and convert that to Moais internal format, which can then be translated in the different metadata formats from the oaipmh feed.
+The Moai system is designed to periodically fetch content from a `provider`, and convert it to Moai's internal format, which can then be translated to the different metadata formats for the oaipmh feed.

 Moai comes with an example that shows this principle:

-In the moai/moai directory are two XML files.
+In the moai/moai directory there are two XML files.
 Let's pretend these files are from a remote system, and we want to publish them with MOAI.

 In the settings.ini file, the following option is specified: